 Preventing healthcare-acquired infections (HAIs) is an important goal for any healthcare organization to improve patient safety.
 A healthcare-acquired infection (HAI) is an infection that a patient contracts while receiving treatment for another medical or surgical condition.
-(1)
+(1) One simple way to prevent HAIs is by using checklists in healthcare.

 4 min read